Hawaiian Wedding Customs and Traditions You Didn't Know About

-Almost everyone who gets married in Hawaii includes the flower garlands known as lei as a part of the wedding ceremony.
-Lei are a symbol of love, respect, and all-around aloha.
-It is common for the ceremony to commence with the bride and groom exchanging lei.
-You may start with the groom wearing the bride's lei and the bride wearing the groom's, then switch.
-Or you may have a flower girl earn her title by presenting the lei at the appropriate moment.
-The groom usually wears a garland of manly green maile leaves (sometimes with small white flowers, called pikake, woven in).
-In a traditional Hawaiian wedding ceremony, the kahuna pule, or holy man, would bind the couple's hands together with a maile lei.
+Grooms usually wear a garland of manly green maile leaves (sometimes with small white flowers, called pikake, woven in).
+In a traditional Hawaiian wedding ceremony, the local minister, often called a kahuna pule or kahu (Hawaiian holy man), would bind the couple's hands together with a maile lei (more on that later).
 Brides often wear several strands of pink and white pikake, which can be entwined with orchids or rosebuds.
 The bride might also wear a headpiece of haku flowers and greenery.
-Some couples present their mothers with lei; and at smaller weddings, why not give everyone one?
+Some couples present their mothers with lei, while at smaller weddings, sometimes couples gift each guest one.

-Whether you are a born-and-bred Hawaiian twosome, or if this is your first time to set foot here, you will want to know some of the most romantic words from a very romantic language.
-Drop a few Hawaiian words onto your invitations or favors; and if you are really brave, practice a few to use in your toast.
-Our favorites come from our Hawaiian friends.
+Whether you are a born-and-bred Hawaiian twosome, or if this is your first time visiting the Aloha state, you might want to know some of the most romantic words from the language.
+Add a few of these Hawaiian words into your invitations or favors; and if you are really brave, practice a few to use in your toast.

 - To cherish, love, or express affection: ho'oheno